jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 #### [Procyclical Promises][PP]

-I explore how the cyclicality of firms? output affects their debt capacity.
-I point out that, although firms with procyclical output make low repayments in recessions (when marginal utility is high), they can make higher repayments on average.
-The reason is that their output is high when asset prices are high, and these high asset prices mitigate financial frictions, such as collateral constraints.
-This benefit is present across diverse models of financial frictions, and can be a first-order determinant of debt capacity.
-It affects macroeconomic outcomes, generating aggregate fluctuations and a premium for assets used by procyclical firms.
+I explore how the cyclicality of firms' output affects their debt capacity.
+I point out that, in contrast to received theory, procyclical firms can have an advantage in the debt market.
+Because they have more assets in booms, when assets prices are high ex post, they have looser collateral constraints ex ante---assets are useful as collateral only when they are valuable.
+This advantage is present across diverse models of borrowing constraints, and can be a first-order determinant of debt capacity.
+In general equilibrium, it generates firm-level and aggregate fluctuations consistent with stylized facts and a premium for ``procyclical assets.''